jonbmoore2500/public-library/README.md

 MessageCard
  - Includes the text of a given message, styled via CSS to show which User participating in the Conversation sent it.
  - On click will toggle showing/not showing the time the Message was created

+HelpPage
+ - Provides basic explanatory info to users new to the app.

 #### Context